ddemonstrate/ddemonstrate.org/README.md

 * Participate: receive portions of the donated funds with a uniqute Proof of Attendence code.

 ### Via our API (Intermediate)
-ddemonstrate host an open source API that interfaces with the ethruem smart contract using EthJs.
+ddemonstrate hosts an open source API that interfaces with the ethruem smart contract using EthJs.
 Feel free to use this api to make your integration easier (at the risk of centralisation).

-Alternativity you can fork and host the API yourself.
+Alternatively you can fork and host the API yourself.

 ### Via our website
 Listing a campaign is made simple by entering the title, purpose and category (e.g. animal rights, environmental) of your campaign as well as providing your ethereum address.
 Locations are set using the "What 3 Words" service. https://what3words.com